 All links go directly to official Dover, Kansas government websites.

-Dover falls under the jurisdiction of the Shawnee County District Court, which serves as the main judicial body for the town.
-Residents seeking court records can utilize the online portal provided by the Shawnee County District Court, where many records are accessible.
+This department can assist in requests for arrest records, mugshots, and booking records.
+Kansas has a state criminal repository managed by the Kansas Bureau of Investigation (KBI), which can provide statewide criminal history checks.
+Many of these records can be accessed online through various portals, including the KBI's website, where users can submit requests for background checks.
+Have pertinent information, such as full names and dates of birth, ready when making these inquiries to expedite the process.
+Dover falls under the jurisdiction of the Shawnee County District Court, which is the main judicial body for the town.
+Residents seeking court records can use the online portal provided by the Shawnee County District Court, where many records are accessible.
 Alternatively, individuals can visit the courthouse in person to make requests at the clerk's office.
-For vital records such as birth, death, and marriage certificates, residents should contact the Shawnee County Clerk-Recorder's Office or the Kansas Department of Health and Environment’s Bureau of Vital Statistics, both of which facilitate requests for these important documents.
+For vital records such as birth, death, and marriage certificates, residents should contact the Shawnee County Clerk-Recorder's Office or the Kansas Department of Health and Environment’s Bureau of Vital Statistics, both of which help with requests for these important documents.
 Property records, essential for real estate transactions, can be obtained through the Shawnee County Appraiser's Office and the Register of Deeds, many of which also offer online access for convenience.
-Furthermore, public records requests can be made under the Kansas Open Records Act, which typically has a response time of about 5 to 10 business days, allowing residents to access a wide array of information held by local governmental agencies.
+Public records requests can be made under the Kansas Open Records Act, which typically has a response time of about 5 to 10 business days, allowing residents to access a range of information held by local governmental agencies.
 This commitment to transparency ensures that community members in Dover can stay informed about local governance and services.

 Jail & Inmate Records